 - documents like council approvals, building contracts, occupation certificates and evidence of land value.

-More information on what you’ll need to provide will become available through your relevant State or Territory authority.
-In the meantime, head to the Australian Treasury website for a high level overview.
+More information on what you need to provide is available through your relevant State or Territory authority.

 Meet some potential candidates for the HomeBuilder grant program